DianaMocanu/ica_math/README.md

 In the first part we use the classic em algorithm for obtaining an more accurate position for the clusters.
-For storing the information specific to each cluster i have used a class, that has two main methods one for initializing with 0, and one for the initial random positioning;
+For storing the information specific to each cluster i have used a class, that has two main methods one for initializing with zero, and one for the initial random positioning;

 The algorithms used are the ones presented in the lecture for Julia but transposed in Python.
 Here one of the difference was that for the division of dd/centroids I had to use the product with the inverse of the matrix because of some python limitations